 Stefan Ecks co-founded Edinburgh University’s Medical Anthropology programme.
-He teaches social anthropology and directs PG teaching in the School of Social & Political Sciences.
-He did ethnographic fieldwork in India, Nepal, and the UK.
-Recent work explores value in global pharmaceutical markets, changing ideas of mental health in South Asia, poverty and access to health care, as well as multimorbidity.
-Publications include Eating Drugs: Psychopharmaceutical Pluralism in India (New York, 2013), Living Worth: Value and Values in Global Pharmaceutical Markets (forthcoming), as well as many journal articles on the intersections between health and economics.
+He did ethnographic fieldwork in India, Nepal, Myanmar, and the UK.
+Recent work focuses on an embodied theory of value, global pharmaceutical markets, changing ideas of depression, poverty and access to healthcare, and relations between multimorbidity and chronic medication use.
+Publications include Eating Drugs: Psychopharmaceutical Pluralism in India (New York University Press, 2013), Living Worth: Value and Values in Global Pharmaceutical Markets (Duke University Press, 2022), as well as many journal articles on the intersections between health and economics.

 (completed) Roslyn Malcolm, Horse-assisted autism treatments in the UK and the US (funded by ESRC)

 (completed) Bridget Bradley, Hair pulling disorder in the UK and the US (funded by UoE)

 (completed) Juan Alberto Claux, Social Psychiatry in Peru